ta-data-par/DAFT_0307/module_2/Lab_28b_SQL+-Tableau/README.md

 6. Create a horizontal bar chart showing off the the total amounts gained by each author, sorted in descending order
 7. **(Optional)** Add some polish to the bar chart, consider:
   - Adding a label to the bars to show the amount
-  - Colors (On other or total, which looks best?)
+  - Colors (Try author dimension or total measure, which looks best?)
   - If we have the labels showing the amount, do we still need the axis? gridlines?
   - Text - font, size, format